 The Anglo-Saxon name Jewsberry comes from the family having resided in the township of Duxbury, in the parish of Standish in the county of Lancashire.

 Early Origins of the Jewsberry family

-Another 117 words (8 lines of text) covering the years 172 and 1729 are included under the topic Early Jewsberry History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Jewsberry research.
+Another 59 words (4 lines of text) covering the years 172 and 1729 are included under the topic Early Jewsberry History in all our PDF Extended History products and printed products wherever possible.

 Jewsberry Spelling Variations

 Jewsberry has been spelled many different ways.
 Before English spelling became standardized over the last few hundred years, spelling variations in names were a common occurrence.
 As the English language changed in the Middle Ages, absorbing pieces of Latin and French, as well as other languages, the spelling of people's names also changed considerably, even over a single lifetime.
 Spelling variants included: Duxbury, Dewsbury, Dusebury, Dusbury, Jewsbury and others.